bri3d/VW_Flash/docs/patch.md

 80889668 2d 0f 00 00     calli      a15=>FUN_808fdd00
 ```

 functions as our hook, with.
-This "hook" assembler is also position independent and can be made to live in any available nop area if you wish (with the caveat that a `disable` may be required at another hook location.
+This "hook" assembler is also position independent and can be made to live in any available nop area if you wish, with the caveat that a `disable` may be required at another hook location.

 Please check your CBOOT carefully for strings that look like this: